 This dual pipeline, probate notice plus TOD recorder notice, is what makes Ohio's expanded recovery operationally enforceable.
 In states with expanded statutory authority but no parallel TOD-recorder notice, the practical recovery against TOD assets is often weak.
 Ohio's TOD-recorder notice rule closes that loophole.

 A persistent misconception in Ohio elder-law practice is that ODM has "12 months to file an estate recovery claim."
 This is approximately right but mechanically wrong.
-The actual rule:
+The actual rule, under ORC 2117.061:

-The operative bar is a notice-window clock with a from-death floor.
-If the personal representative files the ODM 07400 notice promptly, ODM has a defined response window from that date to file its claim, often well within a year of death.
-If the personal representative delays, ODM still gets at least the from-death floor.
+The operative bar is a 90-day notice-window clock with a one-year-from-death floor.
+If the personal representative files the ODM 07400 notice promptly, ODM has 90 days from that date to file its claim, often well within a year of death.
+If the personal representative delays, ODM still gets at least the one-year-from-death floor.

 Practical implications: